E-Emad/devops-bootcamp/Module_8-CICD_with_Jenkins/README.md

 -DnewVersion=\\\${parsedVersion.majorVersion}.\\\${parsedVersion.minorVersion}.\\\${parsedVersion.nextIncrementalVersion} \
 versions:commit` -> this reads the pom.xml, increment patch version by one and save the newly created pom.xml

-- `mvn clean package` -> first it deletes the /target directory where the artifacts are stored and then build the app and save the artifact in a clean /target
+- `mvn clean package` -> first it deletes the /target directory where the artifacts are stored and then build the app and save the artifact in a clean /target\

+Running the pipeline again, code will be cloned from GitHub and version of the app in the pom.xml would be the same, even if we've had increased the version.
+Solution: in Jenkinsfile, last stage in the pipeline should commit the version bump to GitHub.

 2. Commit version bump (newly created pom.xml) created by Jenkins to Git